 This free and impartial service from the National Housing Federation provides an easy way to switch energy provider both over the telephone or online.
 You will need your postcode and a current energy bill when you contact the team to get assistance.
 Call 0800 0014 706 or go to www.myhomeenergyswitch.org.uk for more information.

 The Citizens Advice consumer service provides free, confidential and impartial advice on consumer issues.
 Visit www.citizensadvice.org.uk for more information.

 All energy suppliers are obliged to offer vulnerable customers cheaper tariffs, called social tariffs.
 You may qualify for a social tariff if you are over 60, on a means tested benefit or a low income.

-For advice on how you can save money on energy bills by being more energy efficiency and reducing energy wasted read our top 20 tips in our energy efficiency guide.
+For advice on how you can save money on energy bills by being more energy efficient and reducing energy wasted visit our energy efficiency tips page.